luke3359767/englishisp/ISP/ISP/src/pages/Aestheticism Literature/index.md

 </br>
 The Importance of Being Earnest is a <b>play</b> also written by Oscar Wilde.
-It is the first Wilde work that I have enver read.
+It is the first Wilde work that I have ever read.
 It is been considered as an artistic testament to the values of the aesthetic movement.
 It was first performed in London on February 14th, 1895, when is described as Victorian fin de siècle.
-Bergonzi described the term as“applied to a wide range of trivial behavior, provided it was sufficiently perverse or paradoxical or shocking” (19) And that's why aesthetes applied conscious mode of performance effect to shock others.
+Bergonzi described the term as“applied to a wide range of trivial behaviour, provided it was sufficiently perverse or paradoxical or shocking” (19) And that's why aesthetes applied conscious mode of performance effect to shock others.

 </br>
 </br>
 In The Importance of Being Earnest, both Jack and Algernon have a double life and identity.
-Jack creates a brother called "Earnest", and Algernon has a fictious friend called "Bunbury".
+Jack creates a brother called "Earnest", and Algernon has a fictitious friend called "Bunbury".
 When Algernon saw what Jack does, he also joins the acting of Earnest.
 But while they are acting as a different person, they do not completely abandon their old selves.
-Instead they both conserve their own personality when being Earnest.
+Instead, they both conserve their personality when being Earnest.
 </br>
 </br>
-Although Jack and Algernon are similar in many ways, Algernon is still consider a member the of upper-class aristocracy.
-He Lady Bracknell are considered as the people who Oscar Wilde wanted to satire.
+Although Jack and Algernon are similar in many ways, Algernon is still considered a member of the upper-class aristocracy.
+Lady Bracknell is considered as the person whom Oscar Wilde wanted to satire.
 Algernon is both idle and indulgent; Lady Bracknell only cares about wealth more than anything else.
-They refer to the two most typically type of Victorian upper-class people.
-In other words <b>Wilde uses Algernon as a means of criticizing the elite of his society and to condemn the old Victorian values to which aestheticism was strongly opposed.
+They refer to the two most typical types of Victorian upper-class people.
+In other words <b>Wilde uses Algernon as a means of criticizing the elite of his society and condemning the old Victorian values to which aestheticism was strongly opposed.
 Algernon has some hypocritical lines such as: </b>

 > "[the lower orders] seem, as a class, to have absolutely no sense of moral responsibility" (Wilde 184).